proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

 Although the Acceptance XML gateway mimics the PROACTIS web application wherever possible, it is subject to the following limitations.

-### Stock

-It is not currently possible to book items into stock.
+- **Stock** - It is not currently possible to book items into stock.

-### Recoding

-It is not possible to recode the nominals on the acceptance.
+- **Recoding** - It is not possible to recode the nominals on the acceptance.

-### Companies

-As with the other XML gateways, an XML document can only contain documents for a single company.
+- **Companies** - As with the other XML gateways, an XML document can only contain documents for a single company.

-### Departments

-As with the other XML gateways, an XML document can only contain documents for a single department.
+- **Departments** - As with the other XML gateways, an XML document can only contain documents for a single department.

-### Language

-The schema, documentation and error messages are all written in English.
+- **Language** - The schema, documentation and error messages are all written in English.

-### Actions

-This XML gateway only supports the creation and submission of acceptances.
+- **Actions** - This XML gateway only supports the creation and submission of acceptances.
 It does not allow users to amended, authorise or cancel acceptances.

+---

 ## Worked Example